LaundryOrder/RestAPI/API.md

 # Auth

-All request except Login and Register need a token to process, or an error message shall be returned.
+All request except Login or Register need a token to process, or an error message shall be returned.

+Token shall be sent in http header, Authorization: Token XXX

-## Login
+## Login or Register

 method

-`POST /login`
+`POST /token`

 data